 training courses on offer as well as the possibility to work on a hands-

-Its mission: shape the development of Europe’s space capability and ensure that investment in space continues to deliver benefits to the citizens of Europe and the world.
-ESA coordinates the financial and intellectual resources of its members, undertakes programmes and activities far beyond the scope of any single European country.
+ESA is an international organisation with 22 Member States.
+By coordinating the financial and intellectual resources of its members, it can undertake programmes and activities far beyond the scope of any single European country.

 In short, ESA’s job is to draw up the European space programme and carry it through.
 ESA’s programmes are designed to find out more about Earth, its immediate space environment, our Solar System and the Universe, as well as to develop satellite-based technologies and services, and to promote European industries.
 ESA also works closely with space organisations outside Europe and certain ESA programmes, such as Galileo and Copernicus, are funded by the EU.

 There are around 2500 staff working for ESA, from all its Member States and include scientists, engineers, information technology specialists and administrative personnel.